How to get started with skin betting

 Skin betting, which is also known as skin gambling, is a way to use skins gathered in certain video games to deposit with on gambling sites.
-It’s quite a new phenomenon as it was first recognized in 2013, shortly after the game developer Valve introduced a tradeable skin system to Counter Strike: Global Offensive.
+It’s quite a new phenomenon as it was first recognized in 2013, shortly after the game developer Valve introduced a tradable skin system to Counter Strike: Global Offensive.
 Since then betting with skins has become a huge industry and a popular choice amongst gamers.
-There are two different ways that skin betting can work:
+It’s important to know that there are two different ways that skin betting can work:

-The other way the skin betting can work is that the skins are turned into real money that can be used to bet with.
-This is done by an offer given in the deposit process and if this offer is accepted, the skins are sold for a certain amount of money that will be deposited to the bookmaker.
+The other way that skin betting can work is that the skins are turned into real money that can be used to bet with.
+This is done by an offer given in the deposit process and if this offer is accepted, the skins are sold for a certain amount of money that will be deposited to the eSport betting site.
 This money can then be used like any other money to bet with.
-On a cash out from the bookmaker, real money is transferred to your bank account or whatever method you choose to withdrawn them to.
+On a withdrawal from the eSport betting site, real money is transferred to your bank account or whatever method you choose to withdrawn them to.

-eBetFinder only recommends the use of the second mentioned type of skin betting sites as the first ones are not regulated.
-You can find out more about what this means by reading the section of regulated & unregulated skin betting sites further down on the page.
+eBetFinder only recommends the use of the second mentioned type of skin betting sites as the first ones are not regulated and therefore not safe.
+You can find out more about this by reading the section of regulated & unregulated skin betting sites further down on the page.

-In addition, the second mentioned typ of sites also has a selection of bets that is much, much better.
-The skin betting site ggBET is for instance a well established one that has a huge coverage of eSport matches from several different games and offers the deposit method turn skins into real money.
+In addition, the secondly mentioned type of sites also has a selection of bets that is much, much better.
+The skin betting sites Arcanebet and Betspawn are for instance well established in eSports betting and have a huge coverage of eSport matches from several different games.
+They both offer the deposit method skinpay, which turns skins into real money.

 What are skins and how do I get them?